-'Now, from what I have read of this account, there was a text written in the South of France in 720 that referred to the construction of a dedicated underground tomb, for the historical Jesus, within the same geographical area in the first century AD, as suggested by this researcher in Narbonne.
-And this coincided with the arrival of Mary Magdalene to France'.
+'Now, from what I have read of this account, there was a text written in the South of France in 720 that had referred to the construction of a dedicated underground tomb, for the historical Jesus, within the same geographical area in the first century AD, as suggested by this researcher in Narbonne.
+This coincided with the arrival of Mary Magdalene to France'.

 Bonheur intervened, 'This is all mere speculation inspector, and whatever we read or hear of this unfounded theory is nothing more than fanciful rumours.
 It does not help in solving the murders'.

-'Perhaps, it can be construed as mere balderdash Bonheur, but you are incorrect in your analogy.
+'Perhaps, it can be construed as mere balderdash, but you are incorrect in your analogy.
 This unusual belief may have everything to do with solving the murders'.

-'What do you mean by that inspector?’
+'What do you mean by that?'
 Bonheur asked confoundedly.

-'They want power Bonheur, and where does that power exists currently?
-In the Vatican with the pope!'
+'They want power.
+Where does that power exists currently?
+In the Vatican with the pope.'

 'Mon Dieu, if that is true, then the murders are only a concocted ruse implemented by La Sange!'